wicklanm/Microsoft-Azure-Sentinel-Lab-SIEM-1/README.md

 <img width="1192" height="676" alt="Screenshot 2026-04-28 215816" src="https://github.com/user-attachments/assets/f8240065-7b18-4dbd-9031-88de782324f7" />

-## Microsoft Sentinel
-- Next, search for Microsoft Sentinal, and click on create.
-- Select our workspace we just created.
-- click Add

 ## Billing and Cost Management
 - Because we want to make use of our Azure free trial, we want to be able make sure we do not exceed our spening limit.